SEMOSS/remote-client-server/README.md

 ## Access API Endpoints
 - `ws://localhost:8888/api/generate` - Gen-AI WebSocket endpoint.

-- `http://localhost:8888/api/gpu` - GPU status endpoint (Returns whether the PyTorch can access GPU on the container).

 - `http://localhost:8888/api/health` - Health check endpoint.

-- `http://localhost:8888/api/queue_size` - Queue size endpoint (Returns size of the queue).
+- `http://localhost:8888/api/status` - Returns an object with values for the current model, queue size, GPU utilization and server status.

 ## Adding New Models
 - Add a new file and class to the `app/gaas` directory to support the new model.
+- In model_utils/model_config.py, add the model config to the SUPPORTED_MODELS object.
+- The expected_model_class can be found in the model_index.json of the downloaded model files.
 - Update the `model_switch()` method in the QueueManager class to support the new model.
 - You do NOT need to add an additional endpoint.
-- You can enforce type checking with pydantic by adding a new class to the `server/models` directory.
+- You can enforce type checking with pydantic by adding a new class to the `server/pydantic_models` directory.

 ## Formatting